 Many of today’s tubs have a removable mesh inner cradle so baby can’t slide around too much.
 Others have a slip-resistant padded lining that allows a baby who can’t sit up yet to relax in a semi-upright position.
 You’ll use a baby bathtub for less time than you may think.
 At around 6 month old, when your baby can sit up, he or she should no longer be bathed in an infant tub that sits in the sink.
 Instead, transfer baby to a slightly longer tub.

 Before we get into the specifics of what’s on the market, here are a few bath-time tips.
 For starters, don’t worry about giving your baby a bath right away.
-Bathing, doesn’t officially start until the stump of your baby’s umbilical cord falls off (about two weeks post-delivery).
-After that milestone, you can give your baby a bath every day if you like, although two to three times a week is a better idea because daily bathing can dry out your baby’s tender skin.
+Bathing doesn’t officially start until the stump of your baby’s umbilical cord falls off (about two weeks post-delivery).
+After that milestone, you can give your baby a bath every day if you like.
+However, the best recommendation is to bathe your baby two to three times a week because daily bathing can dry out your baby’s tender skin.
 In addition to the tub, you’ll need a soft towel (preferably hooded to cradle your baby’s head), a baby washcloth, and baby body wash that doubles as shampoo to complete the mission.

 There are a variety of baby bathtubs on the market.
 Keep in mind that just about any tub you buy will be awkward to use at first, mainly because bathing a squirmy baby – who may dislike temperature changes and being put in water – is awkward in itself.
 Expect your baby to protest the first time or two.
 After that, your baby will probably grow to enjoy bath time – and so will you.
 Also remember that your constant presence and attention is necessary any time your baby is in the bath.